softdev45/menuApiPythonDjangoDocker/README.md

 and therefor not much coding was required.

 **NOTE:**
-Testing API REST service using tools provided with Django REST Framework has NOT been successful since there probably is an issue in the version of DRF used.
+Testing API REST service using tools provided with Django REST Framework has NOT been COMPLETELY successful since there probably is an issue in the version of DRF used.
 *More investigation required.*

 ##Config